waltligon/orangefs/doc/intro.md

 recovered.

-Traditional high-availability solutions may be applied to both metadata and data servers in PVFS2 (they're actually the same server).
+Traditional high-availability solutions may be applied to both metadata and data servers in PVFS2 (they’re actually the same server).
 This option requires shared storage between the two machines on which file system data is stored, so this may be prohibitively expensive for some users.